nickaustinlee/stock_portfolio_balancer_v1/README.md

 - **Round to whole shares**: Toggle between whole shares and fractional shares in recommendations
 - **Dark mode**: Switch between light and dark themes
 - **Export to CSV**: Export current portfolio data to timestamped CSV file

+### New Features

+- **Total Portfolio Value**: Displayed at the bottom of the interface showing the sum of all holdings
+- **Column Sorting**: Click any numerical column header to sort (Price, Quantity, Target %, etc.).
+Click again to reverse sort direction.
+Headers show ↑/↓ arrows to indicate sort direction
+- **Enhanced Input**: Target allocation accepts both "50" and "50%" formats
+- **Debug Mode**: Enable verbose logging for troubleshooting with `--debug` flag or `STOCK_TOOL_DEBUG=1` environment variable

 ## Architecture